treeverse/lakeFS/docs/reference/ACL-migration.md

 ### The migration

-Upgrading the lakeFS version will require running a migrating to our ACL authorization model in case:
+Upgrading the lakeFS version will require migrating to the new ACL authorization model in case:
-- One or more of the basic poicies was modified
+- One or more of the basic policies was modified
-- New policies where defined
+- New policies were created
-- Users have attached policies
+- Users have attached policies directly

 In order to run the migration run:
 ```
-TODO - Add the command
+lakefs migrate auth-acl
 ```

 The command defaults to dry-run,